 We currently operate in more than twenty displaced people’s camps and poor communities in Kabul, often located far from health services and very rarely connected to running water.
-Young children generally suffer from malnutrition and anaemia and mothers are exposed to early marriage and repeated pregnancies.
+Young children often suffer from malnutrition and anaemia and mothers are exposed to early marriage and repeated pregnancies.

 Giving birth under supervision

-“Before, we didn't get vaccinated; we didn't go to the hospital to give birth.
+“Before, we didn't get vaccinated, we didn't go to the hospital to give birth.
 Once, a mother died during childbirth.
 Now, this doesn't happen anymore,” says Tashbibi*, a 22-year-old woman and mother of two children who was supported by Tdh.

 Working with the families